top of page

 📍Nakagyō-ku | Neo-Byzantine Calm

 Finished in 1901, the Annunciation Cathedral is Japan’s oldest surviving wooden Orthodox church.
-Its unassuming facade conceals gilded icons and flickering candles, blending Japanese carpentry with Eastern Christian traditions.
-Access is by arrangement only—respectful inquiries welcome.
+Its modest facade hides gilded icons and flickering candles, merging Japanese carpentry with Eastern Christian traditions.
+Access is by appointment only—respectful inquiries welcomed.

 Traditional Japanese temple with a tiled roof surrounded by lush green trees.
 Stone lanterns and wooden signs add to the serene ambiance.